Zeeshnhmd/next.js_practice/README.md

 here -p 8000 indicates at which port we need to run the site

-For more info we can check the [documentation] (https://nextjs.org/docs/advanced-features/static-html-export)
+For more info we can check the ['documentation'](https://nextjs.org/docs/advanced-features/static-html-export).

 This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).